ni/systemlink-enterprise-examples/Python Examples/TestMonitor/CreateResultsAndSteps/ReadMe.md

 The example sweeps across a range of input currents and voltages and takes measurements for each combination.
 It then stores each single measurement within each test step.
 The test steps are associated with the test result, and in some cases, as child relationships to other test steps.
-Each step is uploaded to the SystemLink server as it is generated.
+Each step is uploaded to the SystemLink Enterprise server as it is generated.

 At the end, the step status is evaluated to set the status of the parent step and ultimately sets the status of the top-level test result.